statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 2.5. *Specified design life *is the nominal period that the ship is assumed to be exposed to operating and/or environmental conditions and/or the corrosive environment and is used for selecting appropriate ship design parameters.
 However, the ship's actual service life may be longer or shorter depending on the actual operating conditions and maintenance of the ship throughout its life cycle.
 3. The requirements of paragraphs 2 to 2.5 shall be achieved through satisfying applicable structural requirements of an organization which is recognized by the Administration in accordance with the provisions of regulation XI-1/1, or national standards of the Administration, conforming to the functional requirements of the Goal-based Ship Construction Standards for Bulk Carriers and Oil Tankers.
-4. A Ship Construction File with specific information on how the functional requirements of the Goal-based Ship Construction Standards for Bulk Carriers and Oil Tankers have been applied in the ship design and construction shall be provided upon delivery of a new ship, and kept on board the ship and/or ashore<sup> 1) Refer to the Guidelines for the information to be included in a Ship Construction File (MSC.1/Circ.1343). </sup>and updated as appropriate throughout the ship's service.
-The contents of the Ship Construction File shall, at least, conform to the guidelines developed by the Organization.<sup> 1) Refer to the Guidelines for the information to be included in a Ship Construction File (MSC.1/Circ.1343). </sup>
+4. A Ship Construction File with specific information on how the functional requirements of the Goal-based Ship Construction Standards for Bulk Carriers and Oil Tankers have been applied in the ship design and construction shall be provided upon delivery of a new ship, and kept on board the ship and/or ashoreand updated as appropriate throughout the ship's service.
+The contents of the Ship Construction File shall, at least, conform to the guidelines developed by the Organization.

 ### Regulation  3-11

 ####Corrosion protection of cargo oil tanks of crude oil tankers

-1. Paragraph 3 shall apply to crude oil tankers<sup> 1) Refer to items 1.11.1 or 1.11.4 of the Supplement to the International Oil Pollution Prevention Certificate (Form B). </sup>, as defined in regulation 1 of Annex I to the International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 relating thereto, of 5,000 tonnes deadweight and above:
+1. Paragraph 3 shall apply to crude oil tankers, as defined in regulation 1 of Annex I to the International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 relating thereto, of 5,000 tonnes deadweight and above:

 .1. for which the building contract is placed on or after 1 January 2013; or